W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Homework Projects/HP2 - Tic Tac Toe/README.md

 **INPUT:** A position on the game board (x, y coordinates), and the marker (game piece) of one of the players.

-**OUTPUT:** A boolean - whether the player's move was successful or not.
+**OUTPUT:** Returns a boolean - whether the player's move was successful or not.

 The **marker** variable stores either an 'x' or an 'o'; use this to set the board cell, *not* the playerMarker array.